vincentweisser/Computational_Longevity/Book/Chapter 2 - Biology basics and measuring biology.md

 ### qPCR

-qPCR — Quantitative Polymerase Chain Reaction is commonly used to quantify gene expression, i.e. the level of a given RNA in the sample.
-This might be useful in an experiment to compare gene expression after a certain gene knockout or pathway modification, or in diagnostics to detect the presence of a certain virus.
+Quantitative Polymerase Chain Reaction (qPCR) is a method commonly used to quantify gene expression by measuring the amount of a specific RNA in a sample.
+This technique can be used in experiments to compare gene expression after a certain gene knockout or pathway modification, or in diagnostic tests to detect the presence of a particular virus.

-PCR utilizes the power of the polymerase enzyme to amplify a DNA sequence of interest.
-This method makes use of a thermocycler that repeatedly denatures DNA separating its strands, allowing the enzyme to copy a specific region defined by the primer sequences.
-As a result that specific sequence of interest is amplified over a billion times and can thus be detected.
-In case of qPCR, the RNA in the sample is first converted into DNA using a reverse transcriptase enzyme and then the regular PCR is run on the resulting so-called cDNA.
-Its abundance is detected using fluorescence, which corresponds to the level of expression and can be visualized with amplification curves.
+qPCR utilizes the polymerase enzyme to amplify a specific DNA sequence of interest.
+This method uses a thermocycler to repeatedly denature the DNA, separating its strands, allowing the enzyme to copy the region defined by the primer sequences.
+This results in the amplification of the specific sequence of interest by a billion times, making it detectable.
+In the case of qPCR, the RNA in the sample is first converted into DNA using reverse transcriptase enzyme, and then regular PCR is performed on the resulting cDNA.
+The abundance of the cDNA is detected using fluorescence, which corresponds to the level of expression and can be visualized in amplification curves.

 ![](https://miro.medium.com/max/1400/1*BIMF1Se3WpdOg3_GKnWEzw.png)